How to Choose High School Electives

 Strengthen Your High School Transcript

 One of the most important pieces of your college application is your high school transcript.
-Admissions officers want to see that you've earned strong grades in challenging classes.
-If you choose electives you're excited about and will work hard to master, that interest and effort will show in your grades.
+Admissions officers want to see you earn good grades in challenging classes.
+If you choose electives you're excited about and will work hard to master, your interest and effort will show in your grades.

-- Talk to your counselors and teachers to help you figure out which electives will meet the requirements of the colleges or types of programs you're considering.
+- Talk to your counselors and teachers to help you determine which electives will meet the requirements of the colleges or types of programs you're considering.

 - Use College Search to see what specific colleges require.